 What is a Diamond Certification and Why Do You Need It?

-Every industry has its way of guaranteeing quality assurance to its consumers.
-And to make that possible, products go through a raft of rigorous tests and analyses.
-Most of these tests are usually intended to investigate the safety of that product for immediate consumption.
+Every industry has a way of guaranteeing quality assurance to their consumers.
+To make it possible, products go through a raft of rigorous tests and analyses most of which are usually intended to investigate the safety of a product for immediate consumption.
 Other tests are often conducted to evaluate the value of a commodity and establish whether it matches the commodity’s price tag.

-Like any other product, diamonds need to be graded and certified.
-That way, the consumer can shop with peace of mind, knowing they’re investing in a timeless jewel.
-But the mere diamond grading process isn’t enough in upholding consumer confidence on the product.
-Each grading process must culminate in a certificate.
-And the certificates must accompany the product to every retail outlet so that the final consumer can access and review it.
-However, you don’t necessarily need to be a diamond buyer to benefit from a diamond certification.
+Similar to other products, diamonds need to be graded and certified.
+This allows consumers to shop confidently, knowing that they are investing in a timeless jewel that is worth the price.
+Each grading process must culminate in a certificate that accompanies the product to retail outlets so that consumers can access and review it while purchasing the stone.
+However, you do not necessarily need to be a diamond buyer to benefit from diamond certification.
 The reports are also useful for other entities, such as individual jewelry owners, pawnbrokers, and insurance companies.

-Simply put, diamond certification is a document that you receive from an independent, objective gemological lab that analyzes and describes a diamond in detail.
-The certification typically highlights the elements comprising of the four Cs – carat weight, color, cut, and clarity.
-Besides, diamond certifications from reputable labs will also review the other finer aspects of the stone.
-Examples of these more intricate attributes include the fluorescence, girdle thickness, symmetry, polish, etc. The Gemological Institute of America, also known as the GIA, is an authority organization when it comes to preparing reliable diamond grading and certification reports.
+Simply put, diamond certification is a document that a buyer receives from an independent and objective gemological lab that analyzes and describes a diamond in detail.
+The certification typically highlights the elements comprising the four Cs—carat weight, color, cut, and clarity.
+Besides, diamond certifications from reputable labs will also review the other finer details of a stone; examples of these more intricate attributes include fluorescence, girdle thickness, symmetry, polish, etc. The Gemological Institute of America, also known as the GIA, is an authoritative organization when it comes to preparing reliable diamond grading and certification reports.

 Why Should You Have Your Diamond Certified By GIA?

-As we already mentioned, a diamond certificate is only as reliable as the issuing lab.
-And GIA is a household name when it comes to the issuance of consistent diamond grading reports.
+As has already been mentioned, a diamond certificate is only as reliable as the lab that issues it.
+The GIA is a household name when it comes to the issuance of consistent diamond grading reports.